Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

-If $i$ and $j$ have different colors, knowing that they belong to the same orbit, by Property~\ref{prp:OrbitsFeasible} the pair $(i,j)$ is feasible, which is a contradiction with $o(i)$ being the first point from $i$ in the positive direction such that $(i,o(i))$ is feasible.
+If $i$ and $j$ have different colors, knowing that they belong to the same orbit, by Proposition~\ref{prp:OrbitsFeasible} the pair $(i,j)$ is feasible, which contradicts $o(i)$ being the first point from $i$ in the positive direction such that $(i,o(i))$ is feasible.

-The other case, when $o(i)$ and $j$ have different colors, is treated analogously. \end{proof}
+The case when $o(i)$ and $j$ have different colors is treated analogously. \end{proof}

-The following two properties are simple consequences of the previous statement.
+The following two propositions are simple consequences of the previous statement.

-\begin{property} Any two neighboring points in an orbit have different colors. \end{property} \begin{proof} From Property~\ref{prp:SingleTurn} we have that if $i$ and $j$ are neighboring points on an orbit, then either $j = o(i)$ or $i = o(j)$.
+\begin{proposition} Any two neighboring points in an orbit have different colors. \end{proposition} \begin{proof} From Proposition~\ref{prp:SingleTurn} we have that if $i$ and $j$ are neighboring points on an orbit, then either $j = o(i)$ or $i = o(j)$.
 By the definition of the function $o$, this means that $i$ and $j$ have different colors. \end{proof}